TomeuViver/Single_16S_ARB/README.md

 You can also visit the official [LTP website](https://imedea.uib-csic.es/mmg/ltp/) for further details about the database and updates.

-## Using ARB for Phylogenetic Reconstruction

-### Locating the 16S rRNA Gene Sequences
+## Locating the 16S rRNA Gene Sequences

-For this workshop, the **16S rRNA gene sequence** that we will use is stored in the following directory.
-Navigate to the folder using:

-#### Open a terminal!!
+Open a terminal in the Virtual Machine!!

-#### Download the 16S rRNA sequence using:
+Download the 16S rRNA sequence using:

 ```bash
 wget  --content-disposition https://figshare.com/ndownloader/files/53160257